 Best car insurance companies in Alaska

 While many of Alaska’s top providers are also some of the cheapest auto insurers in the state, drivers may find it beneficial to include other personal criteria when narrowing down their best options.
-We evaluated providers based on unique options, coverage options, discounts and the J.D.
+We evaluated providers based on 2021 rate data obtained from Quadrant Information Services, unique options, coverage options, discounts and the J.D.
 Power Auto Insurance Study for information on customer satisfaction.

 Allstate offers unique coverage options in addition to its standard policies, including insurance for speakers and other sound system parts in your vehicle.
 Though its annual premiums land on the higher end for full coverage, what sets Allstate apart is its company advocacy for industry-wide safety features in cars.

 Geico is the highest rated by J.D.
 Power, with 834 points out of 1,000 in the Northwest region.
 Geico is known for having a quick and easy claims process while providing excellent customer service.
 It also offers a wide variety of coverage options and unique discounts.

 Progressive receives high marks for financial stability from AM Best with an A+ (Superior) rating for financial strength.
 There are a ton of additional types of coverage available, like free coverage for pet injuries caused by collisions, gap insurance and roadside assistance.
 There is also the Name Your Price Tool, which allows you to find the best Progressive coverage options based on your budget.